Successful Single Parenting

 Long gone are the days when a normal family was made up of mum, dad, children, and the family dog.
 Today, about 25% of children in the UK are in single parent families and the numbers are similar in other countries as well.

 There are many reasons for the high number of single parent families.
-Sometimes, unforeseen circumstances such as divorce, death of a partner, or abandonment leaves one parent solely responsible for the care of the children, while other parents choose to raise children solo.
-Many single people want to parent a child and choose surrogacy, in vitro fertilisation, or adoption to help complete their family.
-In any case, the face of families has changed dramatically over the past few decades, with single parenting becoming commonplace.
+Sometimes, unforeseen circumstances such as divorce, death of a partner, or abandonment leaves one parent solely responsible for the care of the children, while other parents choose to raise their children solo.

 A Real Look at Single Parents